philipliu/account-recovery/README.md

    ```

 2. **Environment configuration**:
-   This app loads environment variables from the parent directory's `.env` file.
-Make sure you have a `.env` file in the parent directory (`../`) with:
+   This app loads environment variables from the project directory's `.env` file.
+Make sure you have a `.env` file in the project directory with:
    ```
    DEPLOYER_SECRET=<your_stellar_secret_key>
    FACTORY_CONTRACT_ID=CCLN4GLYSIRHUY7Q4Q73TUJXQYD4COXDDFCYHKRGOZOZOTTTLXCX46KL